H. George Decancq

-H. George Decancq (March 17, 1901 – March 6, 1990) was an American engineer.
-He was known for his work of the Verrazzano-Narrows suspension bridge.
+H. George Decancq (March 17, 1901 – March 6, 1990) was an American civil engineer.
+He was known for his work of the Verrazzano–Narrows suspension bridge.

 Decancq was an engineer at the civil engineering firm Ammann & Whitney.
 He worked for the Port of New York Authority from 1928 to 1959, before and after his service in the Navy during World War II.
-He was awarded the Authority’s Distinguished Service Medal in 1964.
+He was awarded the Authority's Distinguished Service Medal in 1964.

-Decancq died in March 1990 of Parkinson's disease at his home in Rochester, New York, at the age of 88.
+Decancq died on March 6, 1990 of Parkinson's disease at his home in Rochester, New York, at the age of 88.